 The group was comprised of John Sebastian (guitar, harmonica, autoharp, lead vocals), Zal Yanovsky (lead guitar, vocals), Steve Boone (bass, piano) and Joe Butler (drums, vocals).
-Sebastian was well-known in the East Coast folk circles, having played with Bob Dylan, Fred Neil, Judy Collins, among others.
-He was also part of the Even Dozen Jug Band which had a great bearing on the musical direction the Lovin’ Spoonful would take.
+Sebastian was well known in the East Coast folk circles, having played with Bob Dylan, Fred Neil and Judy Collins, among others.
+He was also previously a member of the Even Dozen Jug Band which had a great bearing on the musical direction the Lovin’ Spoonful would take.
 Yanovsky had made his way from Canada to the Greenwich Village folk scene where he met Sebastian and subsequently formed the Mugwumps with Denny Doherty and Cass Elliot, later of the Mamas & The Papas.
 Boone and Butler had rock backgrounds and had already played in several bands.
 After The Beatles hit big in America, prompting the demise of mainstream folk, they decided to form the Lovin’ Spoonful, a name they got from a lyric in the Mississippi John Hurt song 'Coffee Blues'.

 The group's momentum took a serious hit when Yanovsky and Boone were busted for marijuana in San Francisco in early 1967.
 Yanovsky, a Canadian, risked deportation so their management and record company stepped in to handle the affair.
 The plan was to name the supplier (who was not busted) and then support him with the Lovin' Spoonful's legal team.
 This tactic backfired severely and the supplier was duly charged, which did not sit well with the counter culture.